Sajidbm/Aerial-Data-Analysis/readme.md

 ## What is the current status of work?

-Given the limitations of working with Zurich Urban MAV Dataset, I have moved on to using [Canadian Longterm Outdoor UAV Longterm Dataset (CLOUD)](https://www.dynsyslab.org/cloud-dataset/).
+Given the limitations of working with Zurich Urban MAV Dataset, I have moved on to using [Canadian Longterm Outdoor UAV Dataset (CLOUD)](https://www.dynsyslab.org/cloud-dataset/).